Azure/Webjobs.Extensions.Kusto/samples/samples-csharp/README.md

 - **JArray**: A [JSONArray](https://www.newtonsoft.com/json/help/html/T_Newtonsoft_Json_Linq_JArray.htm) type of the rows of the result (an example is provided [here](https://github.com/Azure/Webjobs.Extensions.Kusto/blob/main/samples/samples-csharp/InputBindingSamples/GetProductsJson.cs).
 Note that as a generic representation, returns are a JSONArray with 1 row in case of 1 row being selected

+### Samples for Input Bindings

 The repo contains examples of each of these binding types [here](https://github.com/Azure/Webjobs.Extensions.Kusto/tree/main/samples/samples-csharp/InputBindingSamples).
-A few examples are also included [below](#samples-for-input-bindings).

-### Samples for Input Bindings

 #### Query String